 4. Be your own cheerleader.
 You are the “I” in your self-talk, and you’re the only one who can grant yourself permission for your thoughts to take conversational form.
 You have the ability to influence the direction and outcome of those thoughts.
 For example, when you tell yourself, “I’m too fat and need to lose weight, but I just don’t know how,” you’re asking yourself a question, and you have the power to give yourself the answer!
 By acknowledging your desire to improve yourself, you’ve already taken the first step toward making positive changes.

 5. Read or listen to positive sources of input on a daily basis.
-Whether it’s a blog, e-zine, your favorite author or health coach, find a source that touches and inspires you to be better, stronger, and healthier.
+Whether it’s a blog, podcast, e-zine, your favorite author or health coach, find a source that touches and inspires you to be better, stronger, and healthier.
 Make notes as you read or listen.
 Pay attention to tips on how to improve your diet and lifestyle, and let these ideas merge with your own thoughts.
 Share articles with your friends and family and let them know you’re on a path of improvement, and you’re grateful for their influence in your life.